 Zane State College has been granted approval from the Higher Learning Commission to operate at Maysville High School, Morgan High School, and Shenandoah High School.
-Students can earn over fifty percent or more of a degree at these sites.
+Students can earn over 50 percent of a degree at these sites.

 ASSESSMENT OF INSTITUTIONAL EFFECTIVENESS